 Essentially, medical conditions that were diagnosed prior to your policy start date could be excluded from cover.
 As you get older the higher the chances of you having a longer medical history.
 It is therefore a great idea to double check about what your policy will cover.

 The exclusion applied would normally show as the condition itself and anything “related to or arising from” it.
-As some medical conditions are linked quite closely together, it is a good idea to think about what would or could be excluded in the future.
+Some medical conditions are linked quite closely together.
+It is a good idea to think about what would or could be excluded in the future.

-There are two main types of underwriting which are full medical underwriting and moratorium underwriting.
+There are two main types of underwriting for health insurance.
+Full medical underwriting and moratorium underwriting.

-Although you do not have to disclose your medical history for moratorium underwriting prior to taking the policy, if the condition happened in the 5 years prior to your policy start date then you would have no cover until you are symptom, treatment, advise and medication free – usually for a period of two years.
+You do not have to disclose your medical history for moratorium underwriting prior to taking the policy.
+If the condition happened in the 5 years prior to your policy start date then you would have no cover until you are symptom, treatment, advise and medication free – usually for a period of two years.

-With full medical underwriting you provide a full disclosure of your medical history and this form is sent to the insurers underwriting department for assessment.
-They will then show any exclusions for pre-existing conditions on your insurance certificate.
+With full medical underwriting you provide a full disclosure of your medical history.
+This form is sent to the insurers underwriting department for assessment.
+They will then show any exclusions for any pre-existing condition on your insurance certificate.